Who invented the bicycle kick in soccer?

 During a UCL game between Madrid and Juventus on the 3rd of April 2018, C.Ronaldo executed a fantastic bicycle kick assisted by Carvajal, and that will be remembered.

-How To Execute A Bicycle kick?
-Tips
+How To Do A Bicycle Kick?

 The first thing you have to know is that a bicycle kick can be as easy as shooting a ball.